Europe’s tech leaders define a strategy to create tech giants – TechCrunch

 A couple of years ago, an open letter called “Not Optional” also highlighted some discrepancies with stock option schemes.
 Today’s report states once again that some governments should adopt more favorable rules with stock options.

-The third topic revolves around Deep Tech startups.
-According to the report, Europe isn’t doing enough to foster more Deep Tech startups and investors.
+The third topic revolves around deep tech startups.
+According to the report, Europe isn’t doing enough to foster more deep tech startups and investors.
 Recommendations include standardizing patent transfer frameworks.
 Those schemes are important if you want to turn a research project into a company.
-It also says that the European Innovation Council could also take on a larger role in defining a Deep Tech roadmap.
+It also says that the European Innovation Council could also take on a larger role in defining a deep tech roadmap.

 Scale-Up Europe then highlights some recommendations to improve relationships between big corporations and startups.
 These are mostly tax breaks, R&D tax benefits and other fiscal incentives.
 (I’m personally not convinced there will be more European tech giants if we incentivize acquisitions with tax breaks.)